-Total residential dwellings are estimated at 99,500 across more than 50 suburbs and townships.
+Total residential dwellings are estimated at 106,149 across more than 50 suburbs and townships.
 With the region experiencing a period of rapid growth, forecasts show that the population could grow by more than 150,000 people in the next 20 years.
-A high proportion of this will come from new ‘greenfield’ growth areas identified for development, most notably Armstrong Creek, as well as other suburban expansions.
+A high proportion of this will come from new ‘greenfield’ growth areas such as Armstrong Creek, as well as other suburban expansions.
 The city is a major centre for investment with over 17,000 businesses and a highly skilled labourforce of 110,632 (2016 Census estimate).
 Geelong’s proximity to Melbourne, its liveability and its price advantages continue to place it in an ideal position to attract new residents and investment.
-Geelong has a broad industry base with major industry strengths in knowledge and research, health, defence, advanced manufacturing, tourism, information communications and technology, food and agriculture.
+Geelong has a broad industry base with major industry strengths in health and allied services, education and research, advanced manufacturing, tourism, agribusiness, construction and professional services.

 Enterprise Geelong is Geelong’s peak agency for business and investment support.
 One of the services on offer is a wide range of information on current population, future population and regional economic performance.
 To discover more, visit Enterprise Geelong's website.